Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 Open on Reddit

 The 404 thread above is one of the most-searched discussions on vote API errors - the cause is almost always a malformed thing_id.
+The python+reddit tag on Stack Overflow covers the same error patterns going back several API versions.
 Here is the complete error table:

 Error code Cause Fix